tejeez/geckokapula/hardware_v2/README.md

 series resistor or a voltage divider here.

+## Bugs
+PCB v2.1 has its RF switch control lines swapped.
+This can be fixed by moving series resistors
+R76 and R77 to cross the lines.

+This could have been fixed by swapping the pins in software, but swapping them in hardware keeps the new hardware more compatible with older firmware versions.
+Next PCB order (v2.2) will have this fixed.

 ## Advanced use and modifications

 ### Using without battery
-If you want to directly use an external power supply and bypass battery protection and charging circuits, connect the supply between power switch pin (pin 16 on J1) and ground (such as pin 20 on J1).
+If you want to directly use an external power supply and bypass battery protection and charging circuits, connect the supply between power switch VBAT pin (pin 16 on J1) and ground (such as pin 20 on J1).

 The circuit can handle supply voltages from 3 V to 6 V.